Game of Thrones season 8 release date finally confirmed in new teaser trailer

 - Everything you need to know about Game of Thrones season 8

-The fantasy drama will return on Sunday 14th of April on HBO in the United States, with a simulcast in the wee hours of Monday morning on Sky Atlantic in the UK and another chance to see it for those of us with 9-5 jobs on Monday evening.
+The fantasy drama will return on Sunday 14 April on HBO in the United States, with a simulcast in the wee hours of Monday morning on Sky Atlantic in the UK and another chance to see it for Brits with 9-5 jobs on Monday evening.

 And then there’s the trailer itself, in which three of the Stark children – Arya, Sansa and Jon Snow – reunite in the family crypt in Winterfell, as an icy wind heads their way…